Pope Francis Denounces Pandemic Profiteers

 The novel, first published in French in 1947, and in Japanese in 1969, portrays the dilemma of human existence as a North African city gets overtaken by the plague.
 On a regular year, about 5,000 copies of the classic get sold in Japan, but it’s now No. 1 for literature at major Japanese bookstores.

-Albania’s Strick Lockdown Keeps Some Citizens Out
+Albania’s Strict Lockdown Keeps Some Citizens Out

 TIRANA, Albania — Forty Albanian citizens waiting at the two border crossings with Greece were let in and accommodated at hotels under quarantine for 14 days, the health ministry reports on Wednesday.